mohit56779/penumonia_detector-beyond/README.md

 ## Problem

 Everyday nearly 2,200 children die from Pneumonia under the age of 5 (Over 15% of all deaths under the age of 5).
-Penumonia a curable and preventable disease.
-If Diagnosed in time, these deaths can be prevented.
+Penumonia is a curable and preventable disease.
+If diagnosed in time, these deaths can be prevented.

-Currently, Diagnosis of Pneumonia requires a highly trained specialist.
-Even for specialists it is hard to diagnose as pneumonia manifests as increased opacity in X-rays and multiple complications like fluid overload, bleeding etc. can make it hard to detect.
+Currently, diagnosis of Pneumonia requires a highly trained specialist.
+Even for specialists it is hard to diagnose as pneumonia manifests as increased opacity in X-rays and multiple complications like fluid overload, bleeding etc. can make it hard to detect for human eyes.

-This issue is more severe especailly in developing countries where specialists are not readily available for these diagnosis causing a large number of deaths from this curable disease.
+This issue is more severe especailly in developing countries where specialists are not readily available for these diagnosis at remote areas causing a large number of deaths from this curable disease.

 ## Proposed Solution Through Computer Vision and Machine Learning

-Computer Vision can help diagnose Pneumonia with a very high level of accuracy (near perfect accuracy can be achieved as per research with sufficient training and Data).
+Computer Vision can help diagnose Pneumonia with a very high level of accuracy (near perfect accuracy can be achieved with sufficient training and Data).

 This can help save millions of lives every year!